Best Fossils for Collectors

 Familiarize yourself with different types of fossils, geological formations, and the paleontological history of where you live.
 This knowledge will enhance your appreciation and understanding of the specimens you collect.

-See About Local Fossil Museums and Shows
+Local Fossil Museums and Shows

 Museums and fossil shows are excellent places to see various fossils, learn from experts, and connect with fellow collectors.
 In addition, they can inspire you and help you identify the types of fossils that interest you the most.